Chumak (company)

 The company was founded in 1996, first under the name South Food, Inc, by the two young Swedish entrepreneurs Johan Bodén and his nephew Carl Sturén.
-They soon got financial help from Hans Rausing of Tetra Pak who got 66,7% of the company.
-The latter sold his share of the company in early 2008 to the Swedish investment company East Capital (22,2%) and the Ukrainian investment bank Dragon (44,5%).
+They soon got financial help from Hans Rausing of Tetra Pak who got 66.7% of the company.
+The latter sold his share of the company in early 2008 to the Swedish investment company East Capital (22.2%) and the Ukrainian investment firm Dragon Capital (44.5%).
 As of 2013, Chumak was the second largest producer of ketchup in Ukraine, with a share of 25.00%.